Earthquake strengthening

 • a standardised notice system; and

-• a national public register of earthquake-prone buildings.
+• a national public register of EPBs.

-• The country is divided into three seismic risk areas – high, medium and low.
+• the country is divided into three seismic risk areas – high, medium and low.
 Lower Hutt is in the high seismic risk area

-• A category of priority buildings is identified which require urgent strengthening.
+• a category of priority buildings is identified which require urgent strengthening.
 Examples of priority buildings include:

-• Unreinforced masonry buildings (URM buildings) in high vehicle and pedestrian areas.
+1. unreinforced masonry buildings (URM buildings) in high vehicle and pedestrian areas.

-• Buildings that have the potential to impede strategic routes in an emergency.
+2. buildings that have the potential to impede strategic routes in an emergency.

-• Hospitals and other buildings used by emergency services
+3. hospitals and other buildings used by emergency services

-• Buildings likely to be needed in an emergency as an emergency shelter/centre
+4. buildings likely to be needed in an emergency as an emergency shelter/centre

-• Education buildings occupied by at least 20 people (including early childhood centres, schools, private training and tertiary institutes)
+5. education buildings occupied by at least 20 people (including early childhood centres, schools, private training and tertiary institutes)

-• Profile categories to identify potentially earthquake-prone buildings.
+• profile categories to identify potentially earthquake-prone buildings.
 These categories include:

-• Unreinforced masonry buildings.
+1. unreinforced masonry buildings.

-• Pre-1976 buildings that are three or more storeys, or 12 or more metres high.
+2. pre-1976 buildings that are three or more storeys, or 12 or more metres high.

-• Pre-1935 buildings that are one or two storeys.
+3. pre-1935 buildings that are one or two storeys.

 Priority buildings